kins-dev/igrill-smoker/readme.md

 ## Equipment

 Prices as of June 10th, 2019.
 Some items like the hotplates or skillet can be found at Goodwill instead.
+Total cost (new) $287.96.
+Every item can be used for more than one task.
+Meat, wood chips, and extension cords not included.

 * [Weber Grill](https://www.amazon.com/Weber-741001-Original-22-Inch-Charcoal/dp/B00004RALU/ref=sr_1_3) - $109
 * [iGrill2](https://www.amazon.com/Weber-7203-iGrill-2-Thermometer/dp/B01MG2CNDL/ref=sr_1_3) - $64.99